mindfiredigital/react-canvas-editor/docusaurus/docs/tutorial-basics/customized-tool.md

   image: false
 }
 ```
-- To add the tool set the tool true
+- To add a tool, set its value to true.
-- To remove the tool set the tool false
+- To remove a tool, set its value to false.

+Here's an example of how to implement this in your code:

 ```javascript
 import { DocumentEditor } from 'react-canvas-editor';
 import React from 'react';